Introduction to Modeling Propagation Loss in an Urban Environment

 2. Select the 2D Graphics - Static page.

-Have the Graphics windows display the points as filled polygons and set the translucency.
+Have the 2D and 3D Graphics windows display the points as filled polygons and set the translucency.

 Adding levels

-You can specify how levels of coverage quality display in both the 2D and 3D Graphics windows.
-You are not interested in any areas where the C/N is below five (5) dB.
-You will round down your maximum C/N dB value to 90 dB.
+You can specify how levels of coverage quality appear in both the 2D and 3D Graphics windows.
+You are not interested in any areas where the C/N is below five (5) dB, so round down your maximum C/N dB value to 85 dB.

 1. Select the Show Contours option in the Display Metric frame.